W5DEV/W5DEV/README.md

 **`🎯 Online Sharpshooter`**

 I'm a software engineer specializing in full-stack web development, currently employed by Midwestern Interactive.
 My projects are designed from the ground-up to specifically meet the needs specified by my clients or by myself.
-My goal in web development is to bring the latest technology to businesses and indivdiuals who may have been previously laking in their presence online.
+My goal in web development is to bring the latest technology to businesses and individuals who may have been previously lacking in their presence online.
 I strongly believe in treating clients, friends and coworkers as you want or expect them to treat you in turn.
 <br />
 #